 THE NIGHT HOUSE Trailer

 We’re going to level with you: the majority of this trailer is boring AF.
 Honestly, there couldn’t be a blander cast, a more tired setting or a flat first glimpse at the scary stuff.
 Then, miraculously it goes full ‘GET OUT’ and starts to make sweet love to your grey matter until you don’t remember the bad feelings about the trailer anymore.
 You’re just hyped for something that looks like it might have some brains.
-Or not, let’s wait and see – the annals of movie history is littered with promising trailers and cruddy films.
+Or not, let’s wait and see – the annals of movie history is littered with one promising trailer after another and cruddy films.

 Initiation Exclusive Trailer